Yeti Airlines Flight 691: Preliminary report

 The aircraft's propellers had been feathered for about a minute before the crash, causing the engines to produce no thrust and leading the aircraft into a stall; the condition levers, which control the propellers, were found in the wreckage set to the feathered position.
 (Note: Feathering is to be only done in flight after an engine failure, to minimise drag caused by windmilling; however, neither did the FDR identify anything amiss with the engine nor did the pilot report anything relevant to ATC.)
 Seconds preceding the crash, the pilots discussed a total lack of power and even moved the power lever to the extreme but failed to recognize that the condition levers were incorrectly set.
 Speculation at the time - eventually confirmed by the Final Report's finding of probable cause - was that the Pilot Monitoring (Kamal KC) had inadvertently moved the condition levers in place of the flap lever when asked by the Pilot Flying.
 (Though differently shaped and operated, the three are next to each other in an ATR 72.)
 When, about twenty seconds later, he set the flap lever properly on his own, he failed to account for his previous mistake, implying that the landing checklist was not properly followed.

 Due to the shortened final approach leg of the visual approach for runway 12, this flight - like another three days earlier - failed to achieve the stabilization criteria, which are important for a safe landing, at the gate height of 500 ft above ground level.
 This led the Aircraft Accident Investigation Commission to recommend the Civil Aviation Authority of Nepal (CAAN) conduct a comprehensive study for the determination of an appropriate flight path that allows a stabilized visual approach.

 On 15 March, the Government of Nepal extended by 45 days the deadline for the investigation commission's final report on the accident.

 Final report

 On 28 December 2023, the final report was released.
 It reiterated the preliminary findings that the accidental change of position of both condition levers to the feathered position resulted in the loss of thrust, leading to the aerodynamic stall and crash.
 It found that neither airline nor regulator had approved the approach circuit chart being used, so that the recommendations of the regulator's Safety Risk Management team had not been put into effect.
 Some other contributing factors were also found, mostly human errors due to a high workload, lack of appropriate technical and skill-based training, ineffective crew resource management (CRM), lack of sterile cockpit discipline, and non-compliance with standard operating procedures (SOP).

+In popular culture

+The crash is featured in season 26, episode 8 of the Canadian documentary series Mayday, also known as Air Crash Investigation, titled "Moments from Touchdown".